GarySwift/GarySwift-SublimeTextSnippets/README.md

-## SublimeTextSnippets
+# SublimeTextSnippets & Packages
-Simply a repo to keep my sublime text snippets and packages in sync across machines.
+This a repo to keep my sublime text snippets and packages in sync across machines.

 ## Installed Packages

+These are all of the packaages listed in _Package Control.sublime-settings_.
+These packages will be automatically installed by Sublime Text.

 * A File Icon
 * ApacheConf